Middle School Math Enrichment Ideas

 Rube Goldberg Machines

-If you are unfamiliar with Rube Goldberg machines, the basic concept is the creation of an unnecessarily complicated machine to complete a relatively simple task.
-For a truly amazing example, check out the music video for OK Go’s “This Too Shall Pass”.
-While students’ machines will be much simpler than the one created here, these machines are a great way to encourage students to be creative and unique as they solve problems in complex and silly ways.
+If you are unfamiliar with Rube Goldberg machines, the basic concept is the creation of an unnecessarily complicated machine to complete a relatively simple task – perfect for middle school math enrichment.
+For a truly amazing example, check out the music video for OK Go’s “This Too Shall Pass.”
+While students’ machines will be much simpler than the ones created here, these machines are a great way to encourage students to be creative and unique as they solve problems in complex and silly ways.

-Another example of a Rube Goldberg machine is this video from Amy Sedaris’s Instagram 10 Second Gift Wrapping Hack.
-Also check this video from the Instagram account @josephsmachines where he build a conveyor-belt to feeds him breakfast.
+Another example of a Rube Goldberg machine is this video from Amy Sedaris’s Instagram 10-Second Gift Wrapping Hack.
+Also, check this video from the Instagram account @josephsmachines where he builds a conveyor-belt to feed him breakfast.

 This assignment is a metric unit rate final project.
 Students are given a real chocolate fudge recipe, prices from two different grocery stores, and asked to find the better buy for their employer, “Sweetness Bakery.”
 Students will use their basic adding, subtraction, multiplication, and division skills, as well as decimals, rates, and unit rates, to solve all the math questions in this package.
 Measurements are in metric units.
-Find this resource on Shopify CAD or Teachers Pay Teachers USD.
+Find the Unit Rate Project – a delicious take on middle school math enrichment – on Shopify CAD or Teachers Pay Teachers USD.

 This assignment is a Pythagorean Theorem final project.
 Students are asked to figure out the dimensions of the deck railings they have to build.
 Students will use their basic adding, subtraction, multiplication, and division skills as well as decimals, perimeter, and Pythagorean Theorem to solve all the math questions in this package.
 Measurements are in metric units.
-Find this resource on Shopify CAD or Teachers Pay Teachers USD.
+Find the Pythagorean Theorem Assignment on Shopify CAD or Teachers Pay Teachers USD.

 Research Careers in Math

 As many a math teacher is fond of telling his or her students, math is a skill you will use for the rest of your life.
 And while it is true that math skills are something we often apply as we price compare at the grocery store or figure out the way our team can win the ballgame, some careers use math much more heavily.
 By having students do math career research, you may open up a whole world of possible careers to your students.
-Here is one way to do this.
+Here is one way to do this that will assist in middle school math enrichment.

 Help your students think purposely about their futures with this Career Exploration and Research Project.
 Students will get excited about career research by taking an online career quiz, then brainstorming possible career choices.
 Then they will follow a guided assignment process – brainstorming, research, career poster creation, and oral presentation with scheduled check-ins throughout the process to ensure project completion.
 Level and points-based assessment sheets are provided in this assignment.
 Find this resource on Shopify CAD or Teachers Pay Teachers USD.

-It is important for students to see that math is used in every day life.
+It is important for middle school math enrichment for students to see that math is used in everyday life.
 Check out these podcast lessons about different real life math topics.

 - Podcast Listening Comprehension Lesson – Unit Pricing